donkirkby/chess-kit/docs/new_rules.md

 know what you think.

 ## Table of Contents
+* [Chess Solitaire][chess-solitaire] is a card solitaire game where every card must attack and be attacked.
+(1 player, deck of cards)
 * [Cooperative Chess][cooperative-chess] lets you play together against the game.
 (2 players, chess set, and deck of cards)
 * [Split-Brain Chess][split-brain-chess] is a battle between